 It will be cooler to bike and it will be much nicer to be there on your own.

-Please note that they don’t accept payments by credit cards.
+Please note that they don’t accept payments by credit card.

 This is one of the most insta-famous cenotes of Yucatan and if you didn’t remember the name you would have recognized it from the picture, for sure.

-It’s located at only 6 km from Valladolid and although it’s not the best road for bikes, you can do it, worries free.
+It’s located only 6 km from Valladolid and although it’s not the best road for bikes, you can do it, worries-free.
 That’s how I got there.

 For this cenote, it’s very important to leave early morning to avoid the heat because you would be completely exposed to the sun.

 Cenote Suytun opens at 9, officially, but if you bike around the restaurant on the right and keep going to the cabañas entrance they would let you in from 8 am.